gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 Yeah, I think I went to one of those.

 **In the end, it was not the real Python conference.
-And so the PSF played an enormously important role for the first PyCon because we had asked all the corporate members or the sponsor members to pay, I don't know what it was, $3,000 a year or so as membership fees, and various very small companies. that cared a lot about Python, most of which companies have long gone under, all paid us that for two years.
+And so the PSF played an enormously important role for the first PyCon because we had asked all the corporate members or the sponsor members to pay, I don't know what it was, $3,000 a year or so as membership fees, and various very small companies that cared a lot about Python, most of which companies have long gone under, all paid us that for two years.
 And then we had enough cash in the bank because we had no expenses.
 We didn't do anything with it.